 Consult with your dermatologist

-Whether you are a pre-teen or adult, acne can be frustrating.
+Whether you are a pre-teen or an adult, acne can be frustrating.
 Limiting irritants such as tight, sweaty clothing and avoiding sugary foods may help reduce oil buildup and the appearance of blemishes.
 If you are still experiencing sudden breakouts and severe acne, speaking with a dermatologist can provide more effective solutions.